MBA Career Goals: Inspo, Intel & Advice

 Find Your Ikigai

-For further inspiration, we leave you with a model that illustrates the intersection where your passions and talents converge with the things the world needs and is willing to pay for.
+For further inspiration, we leave you with a model that illustrates the intersection where your passions and talents converge with what the world needs and is willing to pay for.
 Ikigai is a Japanese concept that means your ‘reason for being.
 “Iki’ in Japanese means’ life,’ and ‘gai’ describes value or worth.
 Your ikigai is your life’s purpose, what brings you joy, and what inspires you to get out of bed each day.

 Your MBA career goals are a central part of your B-school applications, and we hope that the inspo, intel, and advice here have helped clarify the road ahead.

-Curious about how to compare MBA programs?
+Are you curious about how to compare MBA programs?
 Check out our Face-Off series here.

-Request a free MBA advising session with Stacy Blackman Consulting to learn how we can help with your complete MBA applications.
 Here’s a snapshot of the caliber of expertise on our SBC team.

 SBC’s star-studded consultant team is unparalleled.
 Our clients benefit from current intelligence that we receive from the former MBA Admissions Officers from Harvard HBS, Wharton and every elite business program in the US and Europe.
 These MBA Admissions Officers have chosen to work exclusively with SBC.